Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Introduction

-{One reason behind this relative therapeutic failure is the poor response of GBM tumours to this chemotherapeutic treatment due to their plasticity.
-Several studies have looked at the genetic compounds of TMZ-resistant cells focusing on the genes responsible for DNA mismatch repair protein \cite{talhaoui2017aberrant}, while other studies focused on spatial and temporal variations in signalling pathways, which lead to functional and phenotypic changes in GBM \cite{lisaetal}.
-The communication between the tumour cells and the TME as well as the properties of the ECM have a {large impact} on tumour evolution and invasion, as shown in recent studies \cite{di2018mining,brandao2019astrocytes,wurth2014cxcl12}.} {From a biological and medical perspective, it is difficult to investigate the connections between clinically observable glioma behaviour and the underlying molecular and cellular processes.
-The challenge is to integrate the theoretical and empirical acquired knowledge to better understand the mechanisms and factors that contribute to GBM {resistance} to treatment.
-In this context, mathematical models provide useful tools towards identifying dependencies between different phenomena and how they are affected by the different therapeutic strategies. }

-{Much effort has been dedicated to the modelling of GBM formation and invasion of the surrounding tissue, as well as to improving diagnosis and treatment.
-The exhaustive review \cite{alfonso2017biology} discusses different modelling approaches as well as some of the main mechanisms that are observed in GBM formation and invasion. }
+One reason behind this relative therapeutic failure is the poor response of GBM tumours to this chemotherapeutic treatment, hypothesized to be due to their plasticity.
+Several studies have looked for the genetic compounds of TMZ-resistant cells focusing on the genes responsible for DNA mismatch repair protein \cite{talhaoui2017aberrant}, while other studies focused on spatial and temporal variations in signalling pathways, which lead to functional and phenotypic changes in GBM \cite{lisaetal}.
+Despite all these works, it remains difficult, from a biological and medical perspective, to investigate the connections between clinically observable glioma behaviour and the underlying molecular and cellular processes.
+The challenge is to integrate the theoretical and empirical acquired knowledge to better understand the mechanisms and factors that contribute to GBM resistance to treatment.
+In this context, mathematical models provide useful tools towards identifying links between different phenomena and how they are affected by the different therapeutic strategies.
+Much effort has been dedicated to the modelling of GBM formation and invasion of the surrounding tissue, as well as to improving diagnosis and treatment.
+The exhaustive review \cite{alfonso2017biology} discusses different modelling approaches as well as some of the main mechanisms that are observed in GBM formation and invasion.